-For many modern Pagans and Wiccans, there has been a resurgence of interest in our family histories.
+For many modern Pagans, there has been a resurgence of interest in our family histories.
 We want to know where we came from and whose blood runs through our veins.
 Although ancestor worship has traditionally been found more in Africa and Asia, many Pagans with European heritage are beginning to feel the call of their ancestry.
 This rite can be performed either by itself, or on the third night of Samhain, following the End of Harvest celebration and the Honoring of the Animals.

 First, decorate your altar table -- you may have already gotten it set up during the End of Harvest rite or for the Ritual for Animals.
 Decorate your altar with family photos and heirlooms.
 If you have a family tree chart, place that on there as well.
 Add postcards, flags, and other symbols of the country your ancestors came from.
 If you're lucky enough to live near where your family members are buried, make a grave rubbing and add that as well.
 In this case, a cluttered altar is perfectly acceptable -- after all, each of us is a blend of many different people and cultures.